-It gets hot here in Utah, so absolutely make sure to pack a small bowl and plenty of water for your dog!
+Absolutely make sure to pack a small bowl and plenty of water for your dog!
 This may go without saying, but it can be easy to forget when you're also getting yourself ready.
 Treats and toys are also highly recommended - I love to start sessions with y'all playing fetch or tug-of-war, so make sure to bring their favorite toys, y'know?
-Make sure you're following Leave No Trace principles as well, and don't forget the doggie bags.
+Make sure you're following Leave No Trace principles as well and don't forget the doggie bags.

 You've thought about your outfits - don't forget theirs!
 If your dog's leash and collar are pretty ragged and old, this is a good excuse to get a new one.
 Bandanas also look great (as you'll see on Lady in the photos below).
 Here's a round up of some photography-worthy, sustainable pet-wear brands: https://www.thegoodtrade.com/features/sustainable-dog-collars-leashes

-Not every photographable spot is dog-friendly - most National Parks don't allow dogs, and in Northern Utah you're likely aware that we have a lot of watersheds where dogs are not allowed to hike.
+Not every photographable spot is dog-friendly - most National Parks don't allow dogs, for example.
 This is why it's a great idea to let your photographer know beforehand if you'd like to bring your dog!
 I'll help you choose a location that allow dogs, and we'll make sure that this spot has plenty of room for y'all to romp around and actually have fun together, instead of worrying about getting kicked out or breaking any rules!

 Before your session, make sure to go on a walk or play with your dog!
 A tired dog is more easy to photograph, and if your dog is calmer you'll have a better time as well.
 If your dog is already older and a bit calmer, than you can skip this step.
 We won't want to send them home exhausted!